reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10.md

 - "Try to recreate this chart, and make sure you understand what it's saying and why it matters"

 ### `00:16:40` We've moved from *torchtext* to *fastai.text*
+- in the next lesson, we're going to go further and
 - no parallel processing
 - hard to do simple things (like multi-label classification)
 - no obvious way to save intermediate calculations